wess/FlightAnimator/README.md

 }
 ```

-Once you have created a property animation within the group, it recursively returns an instance of PropertyAnimationConfig, which allows for chaining the a duration, easing curve, or primary flag, documentated documented at a later point in the documentation.
+Once you have created a property animation within the group, it recursively returns an instance of a `PropertyAnimator`, which allows for chaining the a duration, easing curve, or primary flag, documentated documented at a later point in the documentation.

 ```swift
 func duration(duration : CGFloat) -> PropertyAnimationConfig